 Full Circle Learning encompasses Clonlara’s mission and philosophy, offering a tangible framework that empowers each learner to take charge of their own education.
-The method is applicable at all age levels and is inclusive of all students regardless of learning style and differences.
+The model is applicable at all age levels and is inclusive of all students regardless of learning style and differences.
 As you read the following descriptions of each step in the process, please note that they do not necessarily have to occur in order, depending on the step that is most relevant to a student’s learning at the time.

 Choose a topic or explore your interests.
 Brainstorm what you want to learn or explore.
 Consider your curiosities, interests, strengths, goals, challenges, passions, talents, and needs.